uf-mil/mil/docs/development/noetic_migration.md

 ### Step Four: Check and verify

 Great!
 By now, the code should be ready to be run in Python 3.
 For a last step check, run `python-modernize` again and verify that any warnings that appear do not need to be fixed.
 Finally, run `black` again.

+## Updating CMake minimum verison

+The CMake minimum version in each package needs to be updated to version `3.0.3`.
+This has already been completed for all packages and should not need to be completed again.

+## Testing the changes

+After making some changes to a package, you may have the desire to test the changes that you've made.
+But wait!
+You can't.

+Many of the packages in our codebase rely on each other like an interlocking Jenga tower.
+If one block is removed, the tower will frequently fall.
+Therefore, if you attempt to simulate your changes after making some changes, the simlulation may just fail.

+Therefore, make the best changes that you can; changes that you feel confident in.
+Once all packages have been updated for ROS Noetic, then we can test to see how our all the packages perform.
+If things are still broken at this point, then we can make further commits to fix what's broken.